cypress-io/cypress/docs/source/guides/core-concepts/dealing-with-the-network.md

 ![snapshot_request](https://user-images.githubusercontent.com/1271364/26947393-930508b0-4c60-11e7-90a0-4d42ee3f24c0.gif)

 By default, Cypress is configured to *ignore* requests that are used to fetch static content like `.js` or `.html` files.
 This keeps the Command Log less noisy.
-This option can be changed in the [configuration](https://on.cypress.io/guides/configuration).
+This option can be changed in the {% url 'configuration' configuration %}.

 Cypress automatically collects the request `headers` and the request `body` and will make this available to you.